Vegan Chicken

-Try making your own vegan chicken for a meat alternative that’s tender, chewy, and ultra-savory.
+Try making this 9-ingredient vegan chicken for a meat alternative that’s tender, chewy, and ultra-savory.
 It’s perfect for baking, grilling, sautéing, and more.
 Easily add it to your weekly meal rotation for a healthy, high-protein option!

 Shredded vegan chicken.